EirikBirkeland/cth-mutant/README.md

-🐢

-TODO: Rewrite/finish

 This object encapsulates MutationObserver and adds a pleasant .reconnect() method.
-If you use MutationObservers quite often and want a simpler syntax, try this.
+Try this f you use MutationObservers often and want a simpler syntax.

-.disconnect() and .reconnect() are sometimes a handy pair to use when we want to listen for a change in the DOM, suspend the listening, make our changes, and resume the listening.
+.disconnect() and .reconnect() are handy to use when we want to listen for a change in the DOM, suspend the listening, make our changes, and resume the listening.

-Usage goes something like:
+### Usage

 API 1 - like standard, but just provide the callback as 3rd parameter.
 ```js